By Vicky Leighton, Head of Art

 Is there a ‘sweet spot’ that connects a teacher with their learning environment; a place where a confluence of contexts, culture, pedagogies and environment generate optimum teaching and learning opportunities?

 As a visual art teacher, I have anecdotally observed that work displayed in the Innovative Learning Environment (ILE) of the school gallery space can influence student work significantly.
 It seems that when displays change, so does the physical work that is produced.
 When a student is given the opportunity to display his work, the reflective practice of the student also appears to alter.
-This observation generates the thought that teachers may be able harness similar ‘architectural impacts’ to enhance learners’ experiences.
+This observation generates the thought that teachers may be able to harness similar ‘architectural impacts’ to enhance learners’ experiences.

 I am working on the basic premise that most spaces, or learning environments, have innovative possibilities that can be used by a teacher to impact learning.
 More controversially, I wonder if the success, or otherwise, of a learning environment may be linked to teachers’ ability to fully exploit their teaching space to maximise learning opportunities.
 I am aware, of course, that this assumes a direct connection between the environment and teachers’ spatial knowledge, awareness and beliefs.